Hey! My name is Sarah Fritts, the founder of Think Aviation. I have been involved in the aviation community for over 25 years.

 Let me be crystal clear:

-- I am not an expert.
+I am not an expert.
 I still have a lot to learn.

 So, yeah, I have some experience, but I am STILL learning.

-I created this website, podcast and videos for selfish reasons.
-I knew that interviewing experts, writing articles and making videos about aviation would help me become a better pilot.
+I created this website and videos for selfish reasons.
+I knew that writing articles, books and creating courses about aviation would help me become a better pilot.

 I figured if I am struggling with these topics then other pilots must be too.
 I know there are people out there just like me trying to get better.

 Enough about me.
+What about you?

-Do you want to become the best and you know it takes work to get there?
+Do you want to become a better pilot and put in the work to get there?